codeslacker1155/Weather-Conditions/README.md

 # Weather-Conditions
-This is a simple program that ask the user to input what city that they would like to recieve weather conditions for and outputs it to the user.
+This is a simple program that ask the user to input what city and state ISO_3166-2 code that they would like to recieve weather conditions for and outputs it to the user.

 ## Description

-This is a simple program that ask the user to input what city that they would like to recieve weather conditions for and outputs it to the user.
+This is a simple program that ask the user to input what city and state ISO_3166-2 code that they would like to recieve weather conditions for and outputs it to the user.
 The program is a static command line program that shows the user in a visual fashion what the tax would be based on a given rate.
 ## Getting Started

 ### Dependencies